sergiotapia/ASP.Net-MVC3-Persona-Demo/README.md

     ```

 2. Add the client side scripts needed to work with Persona.
-It comes down to creating two simple links or button, and invoking some API calls on Persona's `navigation.id` object.
+It comes down to creating two simple links or buttons, and invoking some API calls on Persona's `navigation.id` object.

     ```html
     <script type="text/javascript" language="javascript">